Guesswho24/Angels-sui-trading-bot/README.md

-# Sui DApp with Wallet Connect
+# Sui Grid Trading Bot

-This is a Sui-based DApp using @mysten/dapp-kit to connect to Sui Wallet.
+This is the frontend for a grid trading bot using the Sui Wallet.